rngoodman/co-occurrence-analysis/README.md

 ![Example Plot](figures/co-occurrence-probablisitic-heatmap-displaying-relationships-between-select-AMR-genes.png)

-The study that this was part of has been uploaded as a preprint on BioRxiv:
+This analysis was part of a wider study which has been uploaded as a preprint on BioRxiv:

 [Molecular mechanisms of re-emerging chloramphenicol susceptibility in extended-spectrum beta-lactamase producing Enterobacterales
 2023